Dorjee Sun: Carbon Conservation Efforts

 After the failure of the 2009 COP15 UN Climate Summit in Copenhagen to achieve a market for rainforest carbon credits, the Waxman-Markey Bill under President Obama also failed to be passed, resulting in a market collapse for the demand of rainforest carbon credits.
 Sun's partner in the effort, former Aceh governor Irwandi, became involved in a fight for his political life, which he lost.
 The new governor went cold causing the Ulu Masen REDD+ project to come to a stop.

 The carbon project area was then under threat after the discovery of a gold deposit within its boundaries, so in 2011, after the failure to gain traction or support from the new governor in the midst of the virtual collapse of the carbon trading market after the 2008 financial crisis, Sun tried to continue the carbon project by combining the forest conservation programs with the gold project.
 He hoped this would ensure the forest carbon project and also secure the highest standards of gold operation.
 To facilitate this, Carbon Conservation was required to sell 50% of its shares to the Canadian mining company East Asia Minerals Corporation who had the rights to develop the gold project and as a result of this, aimed to develop a "green" mining project which would use carbon and biodiversity offsets and the latest environmentally friendly mining practices in the forest reserve forest reserve.
 East Asia Minerals Corporation subsequently was not able to commence mining operations due to the inability to fund certain annual payments and other payment obligations.
 The Sydney Morning Herald has stated that "Environmentalists have accused Sun of allowing the company to improve its chances of gaining government approval by 'greenwashing' the venture."
 AsienHaus deemed the Ulu Masen REDD+ project, Indonesia as a failure.

 Sun has referred to himself as a "pragmatic conservationist" and despite failures and challenges with the still politically uncertain carbon markets, persists in his efforts.
 In 2016, Sun helped convene the Secretariat for the Fire Free Alliance that checks forest fires & haze in over 200 Indonesian Villages.
 The Fire Free Village Program (FFVP) expanded across provinces in Indonesia and achieved a number of successes in 2016.
 According to The Jakarta Post, throughout 2016, there was a 50% drop in forest fires compared to the same period in 2015.

 Virgil Capital

 Sun met Stefan Qin whilst he was teaching an entrepreneurship course at UNSW.

 In May 2017.
 Sun invested in and played "an instrumental role" in fund raising for Virgil Capital, which was founded by Stefan Qin.
 He acted as a mentor to Qin whilst Qin was studying in UNSW.

 4 years later, in 2021, Qin from Virgil Capital was charged with securities fraud and pled guilty to misappropriating US$90 million of investor money.
-The Australian Financial Review does not suggest that Sun nor Taiyang Zhang, a co-founder, knew about the fraud.
+The Australian Financial Review does not suggest that Sun, nor a co-founder, knew about the fraud.